 Can I make these ahead of time?

 Yes!
-If you do choose to make the apple nachos in advance, I recommend using one of the methods above to help prevent the apples from browning and store the apple slices in an air-tight container or Ziploc bag to prevent them from being exposed to the air and browning prematurely.
+If you do choose to make the apple nachos in advance, I recommend using one of the methods above to help prevent the apples from browning and store the apple slices in an airtight container or Ziploc bag to prevent them from being exposed to the air and browning prematurely.

 That being said, for best results and optimal freshness, slice the apples the same day that you plan on serving.

-Storage guidelines
+Storage Guidelines

 You can store these apple nachos in the fridge for up to two days.
-I recommend that you place them in an air-tight container or cover tightly with saran wrap to limit air exposure and keep them looking and tasting as fresh as possible.
+I recommend that you place them in an airtight container or cover tightly with saran wrap to limit air exposure and keep them looking and tasting as fresh as possible.

-Serving guidelines
+Serving Suggestions

 There are a number of ways that you can serve up these nachos.
-You can lay out the apple slices on a big plate or tray, drizzle on the sauce and toppings and allow everyone to dig in.
+You can lay out the apple slices on a big serving plate or tray, drizzle on the sauce and toppings and allow everyone to dig in.

 Alternatively, you can create individual servings in decorative foil, plastic or paper serving cups.

 Place several apple slices in a cup, drizzle with the sauce and sprinkle on the toppings or allow everyone to make their own cups buffet style.
-This makes a cute little appetizer or party snack, similar to my “Caramel” Apple Skewers!
+This makes a cute little appetizer or party snack, similar to my Caramel Apple Skewers!

 Either way, they’re sure to be a hit with family and friends!